 Signatures.
 A facsimile, electronic or portable document format (PDF) signature on this Contract shall be equivalent to, and have the same force and effect as, an original signature.

 Amendment.
-No provision of this Contract may be modified, amended or supplemented except by an agreement in writing signed by Owner and Contractor.
+No provision of this Contract may be modified, amended or supplemented except by an agreement in writing signed by Responsible Party and Contractor.

 Confidentiality.
-Contractor and the Contractor Parties shall keep confidential and shall not disclose to any third party any non-public or proprietary information related to this Contract, the Property or Owner’s or any Property tenant’s business, operations or financial condition that may be disclosed to Contractor or the Contractor Parties or of which Contractor or the Contractor Parties may become aware.
-Without limiting the generality of the foregoing, neither Contractor nor any of the Contractor Parties shall make any public statement, press release, or any public disclosure whatsoever regarding the Contract, the Property, Owner or the Property tenants without the Owner’s prior written consent, which Owner may grant or withhold in its sole discretion.
+Contractor and the Contractor Parties shall keep confidential and shall not disclose to any third party any non-public or proprietary information related to this Contract, the Property or Responsible Party’s or any Property tenant’s business, operations or financial condition that may be disclosed to Contractor or the Contractor Parties or of which Contractor or the Contractor Parties may become aware.
+Without limiting the generality of the foregoing, neither Contractor nor any of the Contractor Parties shall make any public statement, press release, or any public disclosure whatsoever regarding the Contract, the Property, Responsible Party or the Property tenants without the Responsible Party’s prior written consent, which Responsible Party may grant or withhold in its sole discretion.

 Equal Employment Opportunity.
 During the performance of this Contract, Contractor shall comply with applicable provisions of the Civil Rights Act, as amended, and shall offer employment opportunity to all qualified persons without regard to race, color, religion, national origin, sex or age.
 Contractor shall establish and enforce procedures and practices to ensure equal employment opportunities in recruiting, hiring, training, upgrading, promotions, transfer, layoffs, recalls, terminations, compensations, working conditions, benefits and privileges.

 COVID.
 Contractor acknowledges and agrees that COVID-19 may be present in or around the Property and individuals working at or near the Property.
-Contractor, on behalf of itself and all other Contractor Parties, hereby waives any recourse against, releases Owner and all other Owner Indemnitees from, and expressly assumes the risk of any and all injury, sickness, loss or damage, including death, arising from the presence of COVID-19 in or around the Property or individuals working at or near the Property.
-Contractor shall indemnify, reimburse, save, defend (at Owner’s option and with counsel reasonably acceptable to Owner) and hold the Owner Indemnitees harmless for, from and against any and all Claims of any kind or nature arising from Contractor Parties’ contact with COVID-19 at or near the Property or in relation to the Services.
+Contractor, on behalf of itself and all other Contractor Parties, hereby waives any recourse against, releases Responsible Party and all other Responsible Party Indemnitees from, and expressly assumes the risk of any and all injury, sickness, loss or damage, including death, arising from the presence of COVID-19 in or around the Property or individuals working at or near the Property.
+Contractor shall indemnify, reimburse, save, defend (at Responsible Party’s option and with counsel reasonably acceptable to Responsible Party) and hold the Responsible Party Indemnitees harmless for, from and against any and all Claims of any kind or nature arising from Contractor Parties’ contact with COVID-19 at or near the Property or in relation to the Services.
 The foregoing obligations of Contractor are in addition to Contractor’s obligations under Section 11.
 In addition, Contractor shall (and shall ensure that all Contractor Parties) adhere to any federal, state and local requirements and recommendations (including from the Centers for Disease Control and Prevention) related to COVID-19.

 Data Privacy.
-Owner and Contractor shall take all further actions and execute all further documents as are necessary to comply with Applicable Laws, including the California Consumer Privacy Act, relating to privacy, personal information and data security.
-Owner and Contractor acknowledge that the other party may collect certain personal information (including without limitation, names and contact information) of the other party’s and its affiliates’ employees (and, if applicable, subcontractors and consultants), and use such information in connection with performing its duties and obligations, and exercising its rights under this Contract.
-Neither Owner nor Contractor shall retain, use or disclose any personal information received from the other party pursuant to this Contract for any purpose other than to perform its duties and obligations, and exercise its rights under this Contract or as required by Applicable Laws.
+Responsible Party and Contractor shall take all further actions and execute all further documents as are necessary to comply with Applicable Laws, including the California Consumer Privacy Act, relating to privacy, personal information and data security.
+Responsible Party and Contractor acknowledge that the other party may collect certain personal information (including without limitation, names and contact information) of the other party’s and its affiliates’ employees (and, if applicable, subcontractors and consultants), and use such information in connection with performing its duties and obligations, and exercising its rights under this Contract.
+Neither Responsible Party nor Contractor shall retain, use or disclose any personal information received from the other party pursuant to this Contract for any purpose other than to perform its duties and obligations, and exercise its rights under this Contract or as required by Applicable Laws.

 IN WITNESS WHEREOF, the parties hereto have executed this Contract as of the date and year first above written.

-OWNER:

-BMR-650 E Kendall B LLC

-a Delaware limited liability company
+RESPONSIBLE PARTY:

 By: